Paccifficul/nervm/README.md

 ------------------------------------------------

 ### FPS with realistic mechanics and roles selection
-### Now it's only a prototype of game wqith multiplayer mechanics
+### Now it's only a prototype of game with multiplayer mechanics

 ### Required for development:
 - Unity 2021.2.4f1